Click on a question below to open the answer, and then click again to close.

 Dec-Jan: Apply to Schools

 - Essays: Essays are usually required for Middle and High Schools.
 Schools compare these polished home essays (they should represent the student’s best schoolwork) to the essay prompt the students write in the ISEE or the SSAT.
 Home essays should be the student’s own work and should be edited and revised.
-Admissions offices can tell when a parent has helped too much.
+Admissions officers can tell when a parent has helped too much.
 Ask your student questions about what they wrote so they can clarify their main points.

 Feb-March: Receive admissions decisions